nok/sklearn-porter/readme.md

 #### Prediction

-Furthermore you can run the predictions in the target programming language:
+Furthermore you can run the prediction in the target programming language:

 ```python
 porter = Porter(clf, language='java').export()